rtrelease/Jetson-Symbolics-Neuromorphics/Orin-CircuitPython.md

 - Test the *screen* console for communications and CircuitPython access with a USB-**connected** MCU board configured with CircuitPython:

-		ls /dev/ttyACM0
+I2C		ls /dev/ttyACM0
   This should return */dev/ttyACM0* if the MCU is active or an error message if there is no connection.

 - Start the *screen* console with the MCU's serial line name and baud rate:

 		screen /dev/ttyACM0 115200
   On startup, the console screen is blank.
-Pressing *Return* will halt any resident CircuitPython program running on startup, then display the microcontroller's version information and the familiar CircuitPython REPL interpreter prompt **>>>** .
+Pressing *Return* will halt any resident CircuitPython program running at MCU powerup, then display the microcontroller's version information and the familiar CircuitPython REPL interpreter prompt **>>>** .

 Standard Python code can then be interactively executed on the MCU's CircuitPython interpreter, as seen below:
 ![Orin-M4Express-ttyACM0-2](https://github.com/rtrelease/Jetson-Symbolics-Neuromorphics/assets/71346897/eb6c09e1-3e39-486a-83ae-b3218458583b)

+Beyond interactively programming with standard Python code, CircuitPython gives direct access to the range of analog and digital I/O pins on the MCU, including available ADC, DAC, SPI, I2C, MOSI/MISO/SCK, and timers.
+Externally edited main.py programs are written to the MCU's RAM, which appears as a CIRCUITPY volume on the filesystem and files manager.